Yoctol/bottender/docs/api-context.md

 The client instance.
 Client type depends on your platform.

-See [Messaging APIs](https://github.com/Yoctol/messaging-apis) for more information.
+For more information, see [Messaging APIs](https://github.com/Yoctol/messaging-apis).

 Example: